4 risks faced by scaffolding workers

 If you’ve been injured at work through no fault of your own you could be entitled to compensation.
 Seeking the advice of an expert work accident solicitor should be your first step.

-Slater and Gordon have an expert team of personal injury solicitors who specialise in work accident compensation claims and all matters concerning employers’ liability.
+Slater and Gordon have an expert team of personal injury solicitors who specialise in and all matters concerning employers’ liability.
 We offer a free initial consultation and home or hospital visits for seriously injured people who can’t attend one of our offices.

 All information was correct at the time of publication.